camunda-consulting/showroom-customer-onboarding/README.md

 4) Clone the 'camunda-cloud' branch of this repository to your local computer.

 5) Find the 'application.yaml' file located in src/main/resources and update the clusterId, clientId, and clientSecret values to reflect your recently created API credentials.
-Do not commit these changes to a public repository unless you are comfortable with other users accessing your Camunda Cloud cluster.
+Do not commit these changes to a public repository unless you are comfortable with other users potentially accessing your Camunda Cloud cluster.

+6)